Business Case for Visitor Management: How to Calculate ROI and Get Budget Approval

 Lead time to take a new site/flow live (days/weeks)

-Step 1: Calculate time savings at check-in
+Step 1: Calculate Time Savings at Check-In

 Formula

-Annual time savings (EUR)
+Annual time savings (USD)

 = (visitors/year x minutes saved per visit / 60) x hourly rate